-Why Full Rep Elects More Women
+Why It Elects More Women

+A district's plurality of voters is more pragmatic than a national 1%.
+Longer- well-known candidates with local achievements.
+So it is a better way to open the party system to new thinking.
 New Zealand and Germany elect half of their MPs in Single-Member Districts and half from Fair Rep lists.
-This is the best way to elect a parliament, some say.5 The SMDs elect few women; but in the same election, the Fair Rep lists elect two or three times more women.1
+Theirs is probably the best rule to elect a parliament.5 The SMDs elect few women; but in the same election, the party lists elect two or three times more women.1